Employment Law in Illinois

 The Fair Labor Standards Act states that non-exempt employees can only work 40 hours per week at their regular wage rates.
 If they exceed that number, the employer must pay them overtime rates at a minimum of time and a half.
 Some states also require weekend overtime pay, holiday pay, and overtime for working more than a certain number of hours each day.

 The Illinois Department of Labor expects employers to pay the minimum wage of $11.00 per hour to anyone over 18.
 However, the minimum wage for anyone under 18 can be reduced by $.50 under current legislation.
-Additionally, if an employee receives tips during their work, the minimum wage can be decreased 60% to $4.40 or $4.20 per hour.
+Additionally, if an employee receives tips during their work, the minimum wage can be decreased by 60% to $4.40 or $4.20 per hour.

 Workers’ Compensation